bkapolicefund/server-security/README.md

 Shut down login rights for the 'solana-validator' user.
 If for example this username is 'sol' then you would turn off this user's login by the command as follows:

     usermod --lock sol

+The UFW Firewall must be installed and used at all times.
+The minute that you have your server online issue these commands immediatly at the console:

+    ufw allow ssh
+    ufw enable

+Port Security is vital to defense against attackers.
+Add the other ports needed by Solana to be allowed into the node.
+Pay close attention to the port 8899 for example and see that it is blocked by the firewall if necessary.
+See the latest firewall setting recommendations from the solana docs.

 SOFTWARE SECURITY